lsund/beginning-clojure/static-vs-dynamic/src/slides.md

 - Code is data: No syntax

-- JSX is something you have to learn, hiccup is just a clojure datastructure.
+- JSX is something you have to learn, hiccup is just a Clojure data structure.

 ## Clojure